Community - General Information

 North East spans approximately 144 square miles in the north central and northeast sectors of Bexar County, Texas.
 The majority of the district lies within the boundaries of the City of San Antonio, but several smaller communities are also encompassed within the district, including the cities of Castle Hills, Hill Country Village, Hollywood Park and Windcrest.

 Due to the district's continued growth, several construction and bond projects are currently underway.
 Las Lomas and Vineyard Ranch, NEISD’s two newest elementary schools, opened their doors to students in January 2013.
 To relieve overcrowding in the ever-growing Bulverde area, North East held a ground-turning ceremony to celebrate its 14th middle school in June 2012.
 The NEISD Board of Trustees voted unanimously to name the new campus after World War II fighter pilot and combat ace David Lee “Tex” Hill in June 2013.
+Tex Hill Middle School opened its doors on August 26, 2014.

 In addition to building 21st century schools and facilities, North East also develops 21st century classrooms by providing the latest technology opportunities for students.
 In classrooms today, you will find teachers instructing with laptops, iPads, smartboards and smart projectors.
+(Learn more about the district's Transforming the Future Initiative here).

 A Tradition of Excellence